NikolayBaskakov/Bulletin_Board/README.md

     YANDEX_HOST_PASSWORD = 'password from your yandex email app'
     ```

+5. Generate your SECRET_KEY by `python manage.py keygen` and copy it to ".env" file

-5. Change data in ".env" file on your own
+6. Change other data in ".env" file on your own

-5. Make migrations by `python manage.py makemigrations`
+7. Make migrations by `python manage.py makemigrations`

-6. Apply migrations by `python manage.py migrate`
+8. Apply migrations by `python manage.py migrate`

-7. Configure database by `python manage.py dbconfigure`
+9. Configure database by `python manage.py dbconfigure`

-8. Run your project by `python manage.py runserver`
+10. Run your project by `python manage.py runserver`

-PS: you can generate SECRET_KEY by function get_random_secret_key() from django.core.management.utils

-PPS: if you don`t want to use postgresql, change variable DATABASES in "settngs.py" on:
-    ```
-    DATABASES = {
-        'default': {
-            'ENGINE': 'django.db.backends.sqlite3',
-            'NAME': BASE_DIR / 'db.sqlite3',
-        }
-    }
-    ```